Arrestable and Non-Arrestable Offences in Singapore

 - Acts or attempts that cause or can cause death, including suicide, murder, or rash acts

 - Voluntarily causing hurt with a dangerous weapon

-In addition, arrests will also be made if the suspect:
+In addition, arrests can also be made if a person:

-- Possesses housebreaking tools without a good excuse;
+- Possesses housebreaking tools without a good excuse for doing so

 - Possesses stolen property

 - Obstructs police affairs

 - Is an army deserter